guillaumeguirriec/go-riot-api/README.md

 # Go Riot API

-This is the Go wrapper for the ACCOUNT-V1 Riot API.
+A Go wrapper for the ACCOUNT-V1 Riot API.
 For more information consult the [ACCOUNT-V1 Riot API documentation](https://developer.riotgames.com/apis#account-v1).

 ## 🎯 Table of Contents